mVentory/MVentory_TradeMe/README.md

 * No Derivatives - You can make changes to this file for your own use, but you cannot share or redistribute the changes.

-The full text of the license was supplied to your organisation as part of the licensing agreement with mVetory.
+The full text of the license was supplied to your organisation as part of the licensing agreement with mVentory.

 ##About the extension